Nitwix/lddr_git/ang/ubik.md

 - He says that Melipone has disappeared //not sure
 - Many people from 'Holis' have disappeared
 - Runciter thinks that it's because all the psis are on a single project
-- The conscience of Jory 'déteind' sur Ella
+- The conscience of Jory 'dï¿½teind' sur Ella
 - Runciter asks that Ella is put in a solitary room

 ## Chapter 3